OncoRNALab/tailgenes/README.md

 # tail gene analyses

-This repository contains all data and scripts used to generate the numbers and figures for the tail gene part of the paper (currently on [BioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.06.519083v1)).
+This repository contains all data and scripts used to generate the numbers and figures for the tail gene part of the paper by Morlion et al.

 The `input` folder contains annotation and count data, used as input for data analysis:
 - the `SupplTable1_sample_annotation.txt` file: sample information from the pan-cancer, three-cancer and lymphoma cohort (plasma samples)